-Kilkenny Employment for Youth: A community training workshop in Co Kilkenny for young people (aged 16-25 years old) with additional provision for Probation Service referrals who need help to change antisocial behaviour and to achieve access to employment and further education.
+Kilkenny Employment for Youth: A community training workshop in Co Kilkenny for young people (aged 16-25 years) with additional provision for Probation Service referrals who need help to change antisocial behaviour and to achieve access to employment and further education.

-Le Chéile: A nationwide project working in partnership with the Young Persons Probation division of the Probation Service providing mentoring for young people in trouble with the law.
-Le Chéile recruits, trains, and supports volunteers from the community to act as mentors to young people who are under the supervision of the Probation Service.
+Le Chéile Mentoring: A nationwide project working in partnership with the Young Persons Probation division of the Probation Service providing mentoring for young people in trouble with the law.
+Le

+Chéile Mentoring recruits, trains, and supports volunteers from the community to act as mentors to young people who are under the supervision of the Probation Service.

-IASIO (Linkage Programme): A nationwide joint initiative between IASIO and the Probation Service delivering job placement, work experience, employability and on-the-job training, education, apprenticeship placement services and community services for ex-offenders and persons referred through the Probation Service, benefitting individuals, employers, and the community.
+Irish Association for Social Inclusion Opportunities (IASIO) Linkage Service: A nationwide joint initiative between IASIO and the Probation Service delivering job placement, work experience, employability and on-the-job training, education, apprenticeship placement services, and community services for ex-offenders and persons referred through the Probation Service, benefitting individuals, employers, and the community.